c2akula/tofu/docs/README.md

 - `src/` - Markdown source files
 - `src/SUMMARY.md` - Table of contents
 - `book/` - Generated HTML output (not committed to git)

+## Deployment

+Documentation is automatically deployed to GitHub Pages via the workflow in `.github/workflows/deploy-docs.yml`.
+Any push to `develop` or `master` branches triggers a new deployment.